-By contrast, courts have struck down gun laws in a relatively small number of cases, and even then, they have been careful to note that the Second Amendment does not prohibit most laws designed to reduce gun violence.
+By contrast, courts have struck down gun laws in a relatively small number of cases, and even then, most have been careful to note that the Second Amendment does not prohibit most laws designed to reduce gun violence.

-Moreover, the Supreme Court has declined to review at least 82 Second Amendment cases since Heller, leaving lower court decisions upholding many reasonable gun laws undisturbed.
+Moreover, the Supreme Court has declined to review over 150 Second Amendment cases since Heller, leaving lower court decisions upholding many reasonable gun laws undisturbed.